micheal15-0/CodeAlpha_Sales_prediction/README.md

 ---

 ## 📖 The Mission (Overview)
-This project analyzes retail sales data using Python to extract strategic insights.
-It combines rigorous cleaning, exploratory analysis, and predictive modeling to understand the impact of advertising spend, target segments, and platforms.
-The goal is to forecast future sales and optimize marketing strategies through actionable recommendations.
+This project focuses on Sales Prediction by analyzing the impact of advertising spend.
+It combines rigorous data cleaning, exploratory analysis, and predictive modeling to quantify how different media channels drive revenue.
+The goal is to forecast future sales accurately and provide actionable insights for optimizing marketing budgets.

 ## 🧰 The Toolkit
 *   **Data Wrangling:** `Pandas`, `NumPy`